 Individuals eight years of age or older can participate in the camp.
 This year’s camp will be June 3-7 at South Technical High School in St. Louis.Please note, we are no longer accepting applications for new riders.
-But we could use more volunteers!
-For more information and to download volunteer registration forms, please click on the links below.
+See below for more information.

 Down Syndrome Specialist Program

 Do you need a Down Syndrome Education Specialist for your school?

 A Down Syndrome Education Specialist (DSES) is an educator trained to help facilitate the education of students with Down syndrome in your school district.
 The DSAGSL will begin accepting applications for the 2013-2014 Down Syndrome Education Specialist program on February 4, 2013.
 Applications will be accepted through June 10, 2013 for the 2013-2014 school year.

 Click here to view our informational PDF about the DSES Program.

 Click here to download and complete an application to be part of the 2013-2014 program